iGurleenKaur25/expense-tracker/README.md

 # Expense Tracker
 Deployed Link - https://expense-tracker-silk-ten-70.vercel.app/

-A full-stack **Expense Tracker** built using the **MERN Stack** that helps users manage their personal finances by tracking income, expenses, loans, and repayments through an intuitive dashboard.
+A full-stack **MERN Expense Tracker** designed to help users efficiently manage their personal finances.
+The application allows users to track income, expenses, loans, repayments, and student-related payments through a secure and intuitive interface.

-## Features
+## ✨ Features

-* 🔐 Secure JWT Authentication
+* 🔐 Secure JWT-based authentication
-* 💰 Add, edit, and delete income
+* 💰 Add, edit, and delete income and expense records
-*  Export reports (PDF/Excel)
-* 💸 Add, edit, and delete expenses
+* ✨Email notifications
-* 🏦 Loan management and repayment tracking
+* 🏦 Loan management with repayment tracking
+* 🎓 Manage student-related payments such as:

+  * Hostel Fees
+  * Mess Fees
+  * Tuition Fees
+  * Other academic expenses
+* 💳 Record and track different payment types
-* 📊 Dashboard with financial statistics and charts
+* 📊 Dashboard with financial summaries and charts
+* 📄 Export expenses and payment history as **PDF** and **CSV**
+* 🔔 Notifications and payment reminders
-* 📱 Responsive user interface
+* 📱 Responsive and user-friendly interface

-## Tech Stack
+## 🛠 Tech Stack

 **Frontend**